ramonfontes/mn-wpan/README.md

 ## Dependencies

 The pre-configured VM comes with all necessary dependencies pre-installed.
+However, if you wish to reproduce this study in a separate environment, please ensure the following requirements are met:

+- Ubuntu LTS 22.04+
+- Kernel 6.8+
+- Containernet - https://github.com/ramonfontes/containernet: this is a modified release of containernet that includes Mininet-WPAN.

 ## Security Concerns